menandmice/micetro_docs/guides/implementation/install_central.rst

   The service account running Central needs to be added to the DNS Admins and/or DHCP Admins group to manage data.

 .. important::
-  The installer creates the data directories for Men&Mice Central at the default location (C:\\Program Files\\Men and Mice\\Central) even if the installation target is on a different drive or path.
+  The installer creates the data directories for Micetro Central at the default location (C:\\Program Files\\Men and Mice\\Central) even if the installation target is on a different drive or path.
 See :ref:`config-files-windows`.

 Micetro Central configuration files on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^